polina-c/flutter-auth-ui/README.md

 ## Getting Started

 ### Create Project in Firebase
-To test the library you can use apiKey of the demo project:
+To test the library use demo project.

-`"AIzaSyA3hshWKqeogfYiklVCCtDaWJW8TfgWgB4"`.
+`apiKey: "AIzaSyA3hshWKqeogfYiklVCCtDaWJW8TfgWgB4"`

-Then you will want to switch to your own project:
+Then you will want to create your project:

 1. Sign in to firebase console https://console.firebase.google.com/
 1. Add, configure and open project